Bearded dragon owners need to know about all the illnesses and injuries their pets may suffer; after all, we want them to live long and healthy lives!

 Add a Calcium Powder Supplement to Your Bearded Dragon’s Diet

-Adding a calcium supplement like this one to your beardie’s diet is easy, and it is one of the most important things you will do for your reptile.
+Adding a calcium supplement like this one on Amazon to your beardie’s diet is easy, and it is one of the most important things you will do for your reptile.

 Calcium deficiency is responsible for numerous health problems in bearded dragons.